ajwills72/rminr/docs/data-github.md

 1. Click 'generate token'.

-1. Copy and paste the token, which will look something like ` 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` to a document on your laptop (e.g. a wordprocessor document). **Treat this token with the same care, security and confidentiality as you would, for example, the password to your online bank account.**
+1. Copy and paste the token, which will look something like ` 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` to a document on your laptop (e.g. a wordprocessor document). **Treat this token with the same care, security and confidentiality as you would, for example, the password to your online bank account.** You have to copy it somewhere because, once you click away from the github page you got it from, you can never get it from github again.
+This is for security.
+When subsequently copy-pasting your PAT from your local document, make sure you select just the PAT code - don't include any other characters, including spaces.

 ## Add your repository as an RStudio project

 Back in the [preprocessing data](preproc.html#load) worksheet, you created a new RStudio project from a github repository I had created.
-Go back to that worksheet, and do the same now for your own github repository.
+Go back to that worksheet, and follow the instructions. *BUT* this time, use it to set up your own github repository as an Rstudio project, rather than the rminr-data repository.
 The location of your repository is:

 `https://github.com/your-username/your-repository-name`

+You will see there is an option to pick where in RStudio to place your project directory.
+The default is `~`, which means at the top of your directory structure. **DO NOT CHANGE THIS**.
+RStudio has a bug where if you try to change this, it seems to work, but then produces a misleading error message later on, see below.

+## Rstudio's misleading error message

+Sometimes, when you try to add your repository as an RStudio project, you get a message saying something along the lines of 'password access to github hasn't been possible since 2021'.
+This can be caused by using your github password when Rstudio asks for your password - as mentioned before, it needs your PAT token when it asks for this.
+However, the same misleading error message comes up if you, for example, have mis-copied your PAT token, or if you're trying to open a git project somewhere other than in your home directory (`~`).

 ## Your computer, RStudio project, and github